-Alexander Charlish obtained his M.Eng. degree from the University of Nottingham and received his Ph.D. degree from University College London on the topic of multifunction radar resources management.
-In 2011, he joined the Sensor Data and Information Fusion (SDF) Department at the Fraunhofer Institute for Communication, Information Processing and Ergonomics (FKIE), where he now leads the Sensor and Resources Management group.
-Additionally, he is a visiting lecturer at RWTH Aachen University, where he has taught estimation and detection theory, information fusion, and machine learning.
-He is a senior member of the IEEE and a member of the IET.
-Dr. Charlish’s research interests lie in the areas of sensor and resources management, sensor networks, cognitive sensing, and electronic warfare.
-His research is often focussed on a closer integration of sensor signal processing with information fusion and control, as well as the application of novel techniques to sensor applications, including information theory, stochastic optimisation, game theory and economic paradigms.
-Dr. Charlish has served as an Associate Editor for Radar Systems for the IEEE Transactions on Aerospace and Electronic Systems since 2015, with his current term lasting until 2022.
-He is also serving a term as Subject Editor for Radar, Sonar and Navigation for IET Electronic Letters between 2018 – 2024, and is an Editorial Board Member for IET Radar, Sonar and Navigation for a term between 2021 - 2024.
-He was twice elected for three year terms on the IEEE AESS Radar Systems Panel in 2015 and 2018, where he chaired the Education Committee between 2018 and 2021 and serves as vice-chair of the panel between 2020 – 2022.
-He was elected to the AESS Board of Governors for the 2021 - 2023 term.
+Alexander Charlish obtained his M.Eng. degree from the University of Nottingham in 2006 and received his Ph.D. degree from University College London in 2011 on the topic of multifunction radar resources management.
+In 2011, he joined the Sensor Data and Information Fusion (SDF) Department at the Fraunhofer Institute for Communication, Information Processing and Ergonomics (FKIE), where he now leads the Sensor and Resources Management Group.
+In this role, he leads a group of scientists conducting research on intelligent sensing with a focus on cognitive radar and resources management for sensor systems.
+Additionally, he is a visiting lecturer at RWTH Aachen University.
+He is currently an Associate Editor for IEEE Transactions on Radar Systems, an Editorial Board Member for IET Radar, Sonar and Navigation, and a Subject Editor for Radar, Sonar and Navigation within IET Electronic Letters.
+Additionally, he served as an Associate Editor for IEEE Transactions on Aerospace and Electronic Systems from 2015 to 2022.
+He is a senior member of the IEEE, a member of the IEEE AESS Board of Governors for the term 2021 – 2023, where he was elected to the role of VP Education.
+He is active in the NATO community, having co-chaired the research task groups on cognitive radar.
 He has received the NATO SET Panel Excellence Award and the 2019 NATO SET Panel Early Career Award.
 Alexander Charlish is the 2021 recipient of the IEEE AESS Fred Nathanson Memorial Radar Award and a co-recipient of the IEEE AESS 2019 Harry Rowe Mimno Award.